ruiqi-zhong/SemanticScaffold/README.md

 # Semantic Scaffolds for Pseudocode-to-Code Generation

-This is the github repo that contains implementation that can reproduce the results in our paper.
+This github repo contains implementation that can reproduce the results in our paper.
+Please contact ruiqi-zhong@berkeley.edu if you have any questions.

 ## 1. Setup
 Change directory to ```src``` and run ```python3 setup_files.py```.